NessK/plotclock/README.md

 plotclock
 =========

-My fork of Johannes's awesome plotclock
+My copy of Johannes's awesome plotclock
 See: http://www.thingiverse.com/thing:248009/#instructions

 In simple words, a clock that plots time

-What is changed
+What is changed in this fork
 -------------
 - This is assembled with different HW from Taobao.com.
 See link below.
 Updated sizes according to new HW.
 - Added calibration routine for lift and for sweep position for easier setup for beginners like me
-- Changed sweep width
+- Changed width of sweep function

 How To:
 --------